Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 <!--
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2FLUIS-DevOps-Samples%2Fmaster%2Fazuredeploy.json) -->

-When you click the button, it takes you to a web page in the Azure Portal where you can enter the names of the resources.
+When you click the button, you will be directed to the Azure Portal where you will need to provide unique names for the resources to be created by the template.
 Take a note of the names you enter, as you will need them in the next step when we configure the CI/CD pipeline.:

 - **Resource Group**
 - **LUIS Authoring resource name** - must be unique across Azure